-Under contractual agreements with the Company, Dr. Zhang and other Sohu employees who are shareholders of the VIEs are required to transfer their ownership in these entities to the Company, if permitted by PRC laws and regulations, or, if not so permitted, to designees of the Company at any time to repay the loans outstanding.
+PRC laws and regulations, or, if not so permitted, to designees of the Company at any time to repay the loans outstanding.
 All voting rights of the VIEs are assigned to the Company, and the Company has the right to designate all directors and senior management personnel of the VIEs.
 Dr. Zhang and the other Sohu employees who are shareholders of the VIEs have pledged their shares in the VIEs as collateral for the loans.
-As of March 31, 2006, the aggregate amount of these loans was \$9.8 million.
+As of June 30, 2006, the amount aggregate of these loans was \$9.8 million.